Mailman (City Letter Carrier)

 Best Rated

-Asked by Larry over 10 years ago
+Asked by TomT over 11 years ago

 If I sent a letter, and only put my first name and the returning address on it, is that somewhat common to see on letters? or is it not right?

-Asked by Adrian almost 11 years ago
+Asked by Adrian about 11 years ago

 When mailing a letter it is always best to put a full return address on it if you want to get it back in the event the item is undeliverable for any reason.
 It is not wrong, however, to just put your first name and return address on the letter.
 I can't tell you how common I see it since I don't often pay attention to the thoroughness of the return address.
 Most mail that is sent actually gets delivered as long as it has a proper destination address, including unit/apt. # (if any).
 Thank you for the question.

-Asked by Cmac almost 11 years ago
+Asked by question over 11 years ago

 Is it usual for mail carriers to run late on routes?
 My mail is usually here early in the AM but has not yet got here yet.

-Asked by Hello almost 12 years ago
+Asked by Hello about 12 years ago

 Sure it's common to run late.
 It's possible the carrier had another assignment to do before starting their regular route.
 Also, if staffing is short, a route may be broken up into several sections and a carrier will do that section for overtime which could vary the delivery time greatly.
 Thanks for the question.